coffebar/dotfiles/README.md

 - CapsLock is changed to Backspace.

+- Nice aliases: i to install package, dp to push dotfiles into this repo, v to open nvim.

 ## Restore backup:
 ### Please don't do this without understanding all files and commands!